This is only here because validator.w3.org throws a warning otherwise, display none in css

-Below, you will information about the common concerns and questions we hear from our patient parents at Sugarbug Dental.
-If you are curious about other pediatric topics not mentioned here, please contact our team at (805) 985-2400 and we will do our best to help you.
+Below, you will information about the common concerns and questions we hear from our patients’ parents at Sugarbug Dental.
+If you are curious about other pediatric topics not mentioned here, please contact our dentists, Dr. Armand Begian and associates, and team at (805) 985-2400 and we will do our best to help you.
 We look forward to seeing your child at our pediatric dental office in Oxnard, CA.

 When should my child have their first visit to the dentist?

 As recommended by the AAPD, the American Academy of Pediatric Dentistry, we like to see children for their first dental visit when their first tooth appears, or no later then their first birthday.

 How can I prepare my child for their first visit to the dentist?